dtrace4linux/fuzzy/README.md

 Fuzzy filename matching
 <pre>

-fuzzy.pl -- fuzzy filename matching
+fuzzy.pl -- (Perl) fuzzy filename matching
+fuzzy.py -- (Python) fuzzy filename matching
 Usage: fuzzy.pl [switches] <search-term>

   This is a simple tool to do fuzzy filename matching.
 It was designed as a learning experience/POC, to do fuzzy matching, similar to what many IDEs provide.
 "Cost based" ordering gets fiddly and tricky to debug.

+  There are three versions of the same tool located in this repo.
+  Perl, Python and plain C.

   The initial approach for this was to try various algorithms for each item, and then order the results by "best".
 This code is designed